 Examples: Crypto.com, Bybit, Wirex, Plutus, Gnosis Pay

 These cards let you spend without selling your crypto.
 Instead, you pledge cryptocurrency as collateral and receive a fiat credit line - typically 25-60% of your collateral's value (the loan-to-value ratio).
-Your crypto stays locked while you spend on credit.
+Your crypto stays locked in a wallet while you spend on credit.

 The key advantage is tax efficiency: borrowing is not a taxable event.
 The key risk is liquidation - if your collateral's value drops below a threshold, the platform force-sells it to cover your debt.